House votes to avert shutdown, but quick Senate OK in doubt - The Boston Globe

 An agreement among congressional leaders announced earlier in the day would keep the government running for 11 more weeks, generally at current spending levels while adding $7 billion to aid Afghanistan evacuees.

 The Democratic-led House passed the measure by a 221-212 vote.
-The Republican leadership urged members to vote no; the lone GOP vote for the bill came from Illinois Rep. Adam Kinzinger.
+The Republican leadership urged members to vote no; the lone GOP vote for the bill came from Illinois Representative Adam Kinzinger.

 Advertisement

-Before the House acted, President Joe Biden said he had spoken with Senate leaders and he played down fears of a shutdown.
+Before the House acted, President Biden said he had spoken with Senate leaders, and he played down fears of a shutdown.

 Conservative Republicans opposed to Biden’s vaccine rules want Congress to take a hard stand against the mandated shots for workers at larger businesses, even if that means shutting down federal offices over the weekend.